 - TROUSERS must be mid-grey and formal style with a standard waistband that includes belt-loops and a standard hook and eye or button closure.
 Fashion trousers such as denim jeans, jean style trousers, narrow fitted trousers, corduroy, moleskin or other heavy-duty materials (as used in utility clothing) are not acceptable.
-Additional pockets or zips are not permitted. - SKIRTS must be worn at or below the knee. (approximately 5 cm from the kneecap as a reference). - SHIRTS must have a standard collar and white buttons and must be buttoned to the neck and tucked into trousers or skirts at all times.
+Additional pockets or zips are not permitted. - SKIRTS must be worn at or below the knee. (approximately 5cm from the kneecap as a reference). - SHIRTS must have a standard collar and white buttons and must be buttoned to the neck and tucked into trousers or skirts at all times.
 Epaulettes (or other non-formal attachments), blouse style shirts, t-shirts or sports shirts are not acceptable. - JUMPER Only the optional school jumper is permitted to be worn.
 Other garments, e.g. cardigans, sweatshirts, hooded tops, coloured jumpers are not acceptable. - SOCKS (when wearing a skirt) knee high socks are not permitted. - SHOES must be entirely leather, faux leather or patent leather.
 Brogues, Oxfords, Loafers and Monk Straps are recommended.
 Trainer-style shoes, high heels or boots are not acceptable, nor are shoes which display logos or other adornments. - HAIR extreme hair-cuts and colours are not allowed, including extreme highlighting.
 Hair should be a natural colour with no extremes in style such as shaved heads (no less than 'grade 2') or shaved patterns.
 All hair adornments must be discreet.
-Caps or beanie hats may not be worn in school.

-- JEWELLERY for health and safety reasons, jewellery is limited to a wristwatch, a medical bracelet or medical necklace (if needed) and one spherical gold or silver small stud in each ear, and a wristwatch.
-No chains, tongue studs or visible body piercings/tattoos are permitted.
-Clear plastic nose retainers can be worn.
-All jewellery, including earrings and clear retainers, must be removed for PE. - worn.
-All jewellery, including earrings and clear retainers, must be removed for PE.
-MAKE UP make-up should be very discreet.
+Caps or beanie hats may not be worn in school. - JEWELLERY for health and safety reasons, jewellery is limited to a wristwatch, a medical bracelet or medical necklace (if needed) and one spherical gold or silver small stud in each ear, and a wristwatch.
+No chains, tongue studs or visible body piercings/tattoos are permitted including any type of retainer.
+All jewellery, including earrings, must be removed for PE. - MAKE UP make-up should be very discreet.
 Nail varnish, acrylic nails and false eye lashes are not acceptable.